-7 Reasons Why You Should Consider Moving to Canada
+7 Reasons On Why You Should Consider Living In Canada!

-Hi everyone, my name is Tom.
-I’ve been living in Canada for a few years now and I wanted to share my thoughts on the benefits of living here.
-I moved to Canada in 2018 from the United States because I had heard a lot of good things about the country, but had never visited before.
+Hi everyone, my name is Tom and I’ve been living in Canada for a few years now and I wanted to share my thoughts on the benefits of living here.
+I moved to Toronto, Canada in 2018 from the United States because I had heard in the news that Canadian cities were consistently being rated as the top places to live in the world and had lots of job vacancies, so I thought why not give it a try and live there.

 Photo: Toronto’s Waterfront (Canada)

-In this post, I’ll go into detail on what I believe are the benefits of living in Canada, and how they might apply to you as well.
+In this post, I’ll go into detail on what I believe are some of the benefits of living in Canada, and how they might apply to you as well.

 Canada’s Publicly Funded Healthcare System